MichalisKousiappas/ThesisRepo/common_coin/Graded-Cast/README.md

 For simple simulation if the process id is a multiplier of 3 then it will count as a "bad" process and it will send a different message.

-Brief:
+Brief:\
 The dealer will distribute the secret to all other processes and then quit.\
 The other processes will receive the secret and then try to pass it to all other processes.\

-Each process will count the times it received the same message from all other processes and print an output struct.\
+Each process will count the times it received the same message (tally) from all other processes and print an output struct.\
 Each processes counts itself in the tally from the start since zmq doesn't really support sending messages to yourself unless you make a new port which would make things trickier for now.